Regime-Switching Density Forecasts Using Economists' Scenarios: Methodology

 Both the optimization based on $f_1$ and the one based on $f_2$ are solved numerically.
 For each $f_i$, with $i=1,2$, the optimization algorithm delivers two vectors at time $\tau$: the vector of optimal forecast weights $ \mathbf{w}^\ast_{i,\tau}$ for the set of alternative views, i.e.:

 and the vector of optimal prior probabilities $\boldsymbol{\pi}^{0\ast}_{i,\tau}$:

 The former represents the typical problem explored in the literature on density forecast combination, whereas the latter can be seen as an empirical method for eliciting priors in the context of Bayesian model averaging.
 The optimal prior $\boldsymbol{\pi}_{i,\tau}^{0\ast}$ represents the discrete prior probability distribution of views such that the resulting posterior $\boldsymbol{\pi}_{i,\tau}^\ast$, when used as a vector of forecast weights, maximizes the density forecast performance, based on the selected objective function.
-In practice, the main difference between \eqref{eq:optimal_weights} and \eqref{eq:optimal_priors} is that the first problem directly delivers weights for forecast combination, while in the second case the actual forecast weights will also depend on the marginal likelihoods of all views, i.e. $p(\mathbf{y}|\boldsymbol{\vartheta}^0_{K,i}) $ $\forall K,i$.
+In practice, the main difference between \eqref{eq:optimal_weights} and \eqref{eq:optimal_priors} is that the first problem directly delivers weights for forecast combination, while in the second case the actual forecast weights are the posterior probabilities, and so will also depend on the marginal likelihoods of all views, i.e. $p(\mathbf{y}|\boldsymbol{\vartheta}^0_{K,i}) $ $\forall K,i$ (see the Appendix).